Peruvian clothing culture

 Fine textile production is a millennial tradition in Peru, dating back more than 2,500 years, when cotton was first domesticated in the country.
 It played a central role in society and daily life in ancient Peru.

-Cotton clothes were not only utilitarian but they had a symbolic and ceremonial purpose, oftentimes indicating power or religious beliefs.
-Garments achieved their highest technical and artistic levels during the height of the Paracas civilization in the Ica Valley, between 600-150 BC.
+Cotton clothes are not only utilitarian but they hold a symbolic and ceremonial purpose, oftentimes indicating power or religious beliefs.
+Garments achieved their highest technical and artistic levels during the height of the Paracas civilisation in the Ica Valley, between 600-150 BC.

 Made from camelid wool and cotton, the extraordinary Paracas textiles were finely woven and brightly coloured, indicating religious beliefs as well as social status and authority.
 Later cultures, including the Wari and Chancay, continued this tradition, producing very fine and high complex textiles, including muslins, tapestries and brocades, using a variety of techniques.